Reputation Checker

 My teammate has a VAC ban from 8 years ago.
 Should I worry?

 Probably not.
-A single old VAC ban on a game like Modern Warfare 2 or Team Fortress 2 from years ago doesn't say much about CS2.
+A single old VAC ban on a game from years ago doesn't say much about CS2.
 Valve weighs recent behavior much more heavily.
-What you should watch for is multiple bans, recent bans, or bans specifically on Counter-Strike titles.
+Watch for multiple bans, recent bans, or bans specifically on Counter-Strike titles.

 Why do some accounts have thousands of hours but still cheat?

 Hours can be idled.
-Some players leave CS2 running in the background to inflate their playtime before toggling cheats.
-That's why we show multiple signals together — hours alone don't prove anything.
-Look at the full picture: account age, medals earned, games owned, and ban history combined tell a much clearer story than any single data point.
+Some players leave CS2 running in the background to inflate playtime before toggling cheats.
+That's why we show multiple signals together — account age, medals, games owned, and ban history combined tell a clearer story.